 Early bloomer Cori “Coco” Gauff (USA) left the foundation in 2018 at the age of 14 after securing a major sponsorship deal.
 Then, she went on to achieve remarkable success and won her first title on the professional circuit in Linz (Austria) in 2019.
 She reached the round of 16 at Wimbledon in 2019 and at the Australian Open in 2020.
 Today, she has two singles titles and five women’s doubles titles on the WTA Tour.
 In 2021, she reached a Grand Slam final for the first time in doubles at the US Open, then in singles at Roland-Garros in 2022.

-Holger Rune (Denmark) is rising fast and his results in 2021 were exceptional.
-He moved up 370 spots to reach No. 103 in the ATP singles ranking by the end of that year.
+Holger Rune (Denmark) is rising fast.
+In 2021, he moved up 370 spots to reach No. 103 in the AT singles ranking by the end of that year.
 In 2022, he continued his fantastic run!
 The Danish youngster, who is training regularly at the Mouratoglou Academy since he was 12 years old, played outstanding again that season.
 Holger broke into the ATP Top 100 for the first time in his career in January 2022, reaching the Top 50 after his first ATP tour title in Munich.
 At Roland Garros he played his first Grand Slam quarter-final and he won the title in Stockholm in October.
 Only two weeks later, he claimed the Master's trophy in Paris - his biggest win in his career so far, enabling him to reach the No. 10 spot in the singles ranking in November 2022.

 Career High-Ranking 18th (ATP)